Fostering Collective Discourse: A Distributed Role-Based Approach to Online News Commenting: Discussion

-While our study provides valuable insights into designing collaborative commenting systems, several limitations should be acknowledged.
-One limitation is the relatively small number of participants involved in the study, with 38 users interacting with our system.
+First, the study involved a relatively small number of participants (N=38) interacting within a controlled discussion setting.
 In larger discussion spaces, uncivil behaviors can become more prevalent and problematic, impacting a broader audience.
-A larger participant pool could provide a deeper understanding of how the user performs their actions in larger-scale discussions and the system's ability to manage a higher volume of comments while maintaining coherence in extended threads.

-\pointtwo{Beyond the scale of participants, the duration of the study also posed a limitation.
-Our study was conducted over a relatively short period--three days per condition, with one day allocated for each article--whereas participation in real-world commenting systems is not typically time-restricted.
-Although our one-day participation design for each article was informed by the observation that articles often receive the highest volume of attention upon initial publication~\cite{kaltenbrunner2007homogeneous}, future research should consider extending the study duration to enable a more comprehensive, long-term analysis of commenting behavior.}
+Future work should evaluate the system’s performance at scale to understand its robustness in maintaining coherence within extended and high-velocity threads.

+Additionally, the study was conducted over a comparatively short duration~--~three days per condition with one article per day.
+Although this design reflects common attention patterns in real-world news consumption~\cite{kaltenbrunner2007homogeneous}, longer-term deployments are needed to observe how participation evolves over sustained engagement cycles and whether collaboration dynamics persist beyond initial novelty.

+The demographic composition of our participants also limits generalizability.
+Most users were university students with high digital literacy, whereas real-world platforms often host a broader range of ages, backgrounds, and commenting norms.
+Moreover, as all interactions occurred in English, varying levels of language proficiency may have shaped how comfortably participants articulated arguments or engaged in coordination.
+Future studies should include more diverse populations and content sources to capture a wider variety of interaction styles, language abilities, and topic domains.